The Dirac-Dolbeault Operator Approach to the Hodge Conjecture: Definitions

 \end{proposition} \begin{proof} It suffices to prove that the compatibility condition is satisfied. \end{proof} Following the clear and concise exposition of chapter 1 in \cite{Pe95} we have \begin{defi} If $Y$ is a $m$-dimensional complex submanifold of the $n$ dimensional complex manifold $X$, then the Jacobian of the defining functions $\varphi_\iota$ in (\ref{phi}) is constantly equal to $m$ for all charts.
 If we drop the condition about the Jacobian, Y is termed \textbf{ analytic subset} of $X$, which is called \textbf{irreducible} if it is not the union of non-empty smaller analytic subsets.
 An irreducible analytic subset is also called an \textbf{analytic subvariety} and the terms smooth subvariety and non-singular subvariety mean the same as complex submanifold. \end{defi}

 \begin{defi}An \textbf{affine algebraic set} is the zero set of a collection of polynomials.
 An \textbf{affine variety} is an irreducible affine algebraic set, i.e. an affine algebraic set which cannot be written as the union of two proper algebraic subsets.
-A \textbf{projective algebraic set} is an affine algebraic set, which is a subset of the complex projective space $\mathbf{C}P^n$ for some $n\in\mathbf{N}_1$.
+A \textbf{projective algebraic set} is the zero set of a collection of homogenous polynomials, and can be seen as a subset of the complex projective space $\mathbf{C}P^n$ for some $n\in\mathbf{N}_1$.
 A \textbf{projective algebraic variety} is an irreducible projective algebraic set.
 If it is a complex submanifold of the complex projective space, it is termed \textbf{projective manifold}. \end{defi}

 \begin{rem} A complex manifold is orientable.
 A complex projective manifold is orientable and compact. \end{rem} \begin{rem} On the complex projective space we consider homogeneous polynomials of degree $d$ for any $d\in\mathbf{N}_0$.
 The evaluation of a polynomial is not well defined on $\mathbf{C}P^n$, but, if it is homogeneous, its zero set is. \end{rem}